apace100/origins-docs/docs/guides/addon/workspace_setup.md

 ```

 Replace `v1.0.0` with the version of Origins you want to use.
 Usually, using the latest version is recommended.
 You can find the version numbers here: [GitHub Releases](https://github.com/apace100/origins-fabric/releases)

-Alternatively, you can specify the branch you want to use and append `-SNAPSHOT` to it, to get the latest (unreleased) version from a branch.
-One example would be `origins_version=1.17-SNAPSHOT` to get the latest commits for the 1.17 version of Origins!
-Have a look at [Origins on JitPack](https://jitpack.io/#apace100/origins-fabric) to see the available versions and view their build status.

-**Note:** JitPack builds the projects you request on demand.
-That means if you're the first to request a specific Origins version, it might take a while for JitPack to build it, and it's likely that it'll fail the first time due to a timeout.
-Just try again, it usually works on the second or third try.
-If it doesn't, check JitPack for errors.

 That's it!
 If you refresh gradle, Origins should be included in your project.
 Hooray!
 Test it by running your project now - you should be able to choose an origin when you join a world now, because Origins is now included in your development environment.